EMBL-EBI-SUBS/json-schema-validator/README.md

   "object": {}
 }
 ```
-Where the schema should be a valid json schema object to validate the submittable against.
+Where the schema should be a valid json schema to validate the object against.

 **Example:**
 Sending a POST request with the following body: